JavierChico/JavierChico.github.io/_pages/cv.md

 * 2023: Undergraduate Research
   * Massachusetts Institute of Technology
-  * Summer Research on Prof. Lydia Bourouiba's lab (the Fluid Dynamics of Disease Transimission)
+  * Summer Research in Prof. Lydia Bourouiba's lab (the Fluid Dynamics of Disease Transmission)
   * UROP directed by Dr. Andrew Horning.
 Looked at fast Density of States/Spectral density estimation algorithms for large matrices.